OliverCulleyDeLange/grvmkr/README.md

 - ✅ Create your own instruments
   - Upload your own audio samples and create multiple 'hits' (sounds) per instrument
 - ✅ Built in instruments
-  - There are currently some standard built ins for making beats / samba grooves
+  - There are currently some standard built ins for making  samba grooves
 - ✅ Save and load grids in the app (saved to your browsers internal database)
 - ✅ Save your composition grids as a file, which can be re-loaded on other computers.
 Useful for sharing with band members!
 - ✅ Save or print your composition grids as a PDF file for sharing with others